jacobfccrs/w10-11_codepath_honeypot_project/README.md

 <b><h3>Issues Encountered</h3></b>
-* Though the instructions were easy to follow, I coiuld not get the MHN server to show some of the icons.
+* Though the instructions were easy to follow, I coiuld not get the MHN server to show all of the country icons.
 Could be that I missed a command.
-Deploying a honeypot was no a problem whatsoever and setting up the other two was straight forward.
+Deploying a honeypot was not a problem whatsoever, and setting up the other two was straight forward.
 ![image](https://user-images.githubusercontent.com/42822276/70299097-c37e4b80-17a8-11ea-9b75-469201c56839.png)

 * Downloading the .json file was a bit complicated, not sure if it was becasue I'm using Windows for this project, or I was running the commands from the worng instance.
 I needed more instructions and how to troubleshoot some errors.